Entrainment (hydrodynamics)

 Entrainment is the transport of fluid across an interface between two bodies of fluid by a shear-induced turbulent flux.
-Entrainment is important in turbulent jets, plumes, and gravity currents and is a topic of current research.
+Entrainment is important in turbulent jets, plumes, and gravity currents, and is an ongoing topic of research.

 History

 The entrainment hypothesis was first used as a model for flow in plumes by G. I. Taylor.
 He was studying the use of oil drum fires to clear fog from airplane runways during World War II.

 It became a common model of turbulence closure used in environmental and geophysical fluid mechanics.